Plas yn Rhiw countryside walk

 Carry on along the road until you reach a single track road leading to your right.
 Follow the track down until it levels off where you will pass a beautiful white stone cottage on your left called Tan yr Ardd.
 From here you’ll see the small cottage of Fron Deg up on your left; take care when using the step stile in the stone wall.

 Continue back down following the stone wall to the pathway leading to your left.
 Look out for the cottagers' pig sty built into the slope on your right.
 This is one of only three of this kind in Wales and is a listed building.

 Frondeg pig sty

 The fact that such effort was made to build the sty shows the importance of the pig to the household.
 Pigs were slaughtered during November and the meat was salted to last the family through the winter.

-Follow the waymarkers and continue through the forest.
+Follow the waymarkers through recently felled coniferous plantation.
 Before you go down the slope into the middle of the forest, bear right and look out for the old Baptist well.
 It's on the pilgrims' route to Bardsey Island.

 This pond is a haven for wildlife.
 Nine species of dragonfly and damselfly are found here, as well as a rare water plantain.
 This pond was created in 2000, following strong winds that destroyed a section of the conifer plantation.
 The only plants introduced here were alder, hawthorn and hazel; all the others have seeded naturally.